 How common is parking permit fraud at your organization?
 Have you ever thought about the effect it has?
-It’s more than just lost revenues, it is also about costs and controlling unused spaces.
+It’s about more than just lost revenues.
+It is also about costs and controlling unused spaces.
 Your team has to find, ticket, and pursue these culprits while they remove parking spaces for drivers who pay.
 This can be frustrating for employees and customers.

 Accessible Parking Permit Fraud

 The illegal use of accessible parking permits is one of the most high profile.
 In many municipalities, parking is available free for holders with accessible permits so they are valuable to have.
-Some are obtained dishonestly from doctors while others are obtained legally but used by someone else.
+These permits can be obtained dishonestly from doctors, while others are obtained legally but used by someone else.
 In some municipalities, this is a significant problem.

-In 2013 in Toronto for example, 800 accessible parking permits were taken away from drivers because they were being misused, most commonly by someone else, like a family member.
-A similar number were taken away in 2015, which started a designated parking enforcement unit to address the permit abuse problem for the city.
+In 2013 in Toronto for example, 800 accessible parking permits were taken away from drivers because they were being misused.
+Most commonly, they were being used by someone else, like a family member.
+A similar number were taken away in 2015.
+This created the need for a designated parking enforcement unit to address the permit abuse problem for the city.
 In February 2016, the City launched an “Abuse it and lose it” campaign to crack down on misuse.

 In 2013, the Portland Bureau of Transportation surveyed the parking situation in the City’s downtown and Lloyd Center neighborhoods.
 They found over 1,000 cars with accessible parking permits in metered spaces parking free as per the City’s policy.
 Add the fact that many of those cars were parked in spaces for most of the day, and it’s easy to understand why Portland needed to make changes.
 When Portland changed their parking practices to require everyone to pay for parking, their occurrences for accessible parking permits declined by 70% which supports the suggestion that a high number were misused for access to free parking.